Thermography in Historic Buildings

 In 2012–14 the heating system throughout the house was replaced like-for-like.
 The stone slabs in the great hall, installed in the 1950s, were lifted and the heavy-grade steel pipework was replaced with a plastic equivalent.
 In line with conservation heating principles, an environmental monitoring system was installed, controlling relative humidity rather than temperature (conservation heating is designed to slow down or prevent deterioration of historic interiors and their collections).

 Infared thermography has proved to be a useful non-destructive diagnostic technique.
 It is particularly helpful when carried out in combination with other forms of investigation.
-For diagnosis to be succesful, thermal imaging should always be followed up by further investigations and comprehensive building surveys.
+For diagnosis to be successful, thermal imaging should always be followed up by further investigations and comprehensive building surveys.

 There are limitations to the technique.
 It only detects changes in temperature and the images it produces only record conditions at a single moment in time (some cameras do have a video capability).
 Reliable results can only be achieved under the right weather conditions.
 Thermal imaging is also a surface technique.
-Shallow sub-surface information can sometimes be revealed, but this requires the application of heat to the materials below the surface.
+Shallow sub-surface information can sometimes be revealed, but this requires the application of heat to the materials below the surface

 With thanks to Geoffrey Holder, Historic Building Surveyor, English Heritage Trust; and Bolsover District Council.